What is Pricing Strategy in Channel Sales?

 - Usage-Based Pricing: Charge customers based on their consumption of a service.
 Cloud services often use this model.

 - Channel Incentives: Design pricing to reward partner performance.
 This includes rebates or volume discounts.
-This supports partner enablement.
+It supports partner enablement.

 7. Ecosystem Integration